 Today the black beach is bossed by sea lions, who love to share the water with swimmers and snorkelers.
 Occasionally a Galapagos penguin or sea turtle might also pass through.

 Wittmer Lodge, run by descendants of Heinz and Margaret Wittmer, lies just behind the beach.
 Not only is this a novel place to stay, but the owners also have old photos and memorabilia that they are often happy to share with guests.

 Trail length: 2km.

 Terrain: Easy trail over flat terrain.

 The main highlight at Cormorant Point is the flamingo lagoon.
 Here visitors can watch Galapagos Flamingos wade through brackish water, sifting through the mud for shrimp.
-Pintail ducks, stilts, Large-billed Flycatchers, several species of finch, and many other shorebirds can also be seen here.
+Pintail ducks, stilts, Large-billed Flycatchers, several species of finch, and many other shorebirds can also be observed here.

-Visitors can take a short walk over a hill to Flour Beach where Green Sea Turtles nest and several species of rays and reef shark glide through the shallow shoreline waters.
-Blue footed boobies can also often be spotted diving for fish.
+It's a short walk over a hill to Flour Beach where Green Sea Turtles nest and several species of rays and reef sharks glide through the shallow shoreline waters.
+Blue-footed boobies can also often be spotted diving for fish.

 Floreana's Cormorant Point has a greater diversity of plants than most other areas in the Galapagos, including some endemic, to the point and surrounding areas.
 Be careful walking along the shore in bare feet here as Sting Rays sometimes like to hide out in the sand.

 Snorkeling is only possible from the olivine beach and can provide some wonderful surprises.
 Sea turtles, reef fish, sea lions, and white-tipped reef sharks all frequent these waters, and penguins can occasionally be observed here too.